Philosophy Bachelor of Science Degree

 Dynamic Curriculum: Provides a thorough grounding in core areas of philosophy (history of philosophy, ethics, and logical argumentation) and a four-course specialization within philosophy.

-Seven Dynamic Specializations: Philosophy of mind and cognitive science, philosophy of science and technology, applied ethics, philosophy of social sciences and political philosophy, philosophy of art and aesthetics, history of philosophy, and philosophy and law.
+Seven Dynamic Specializations: Philosophy of mind and cognitive science, social and political philosophy, applied ethics, philosophy of social sciences and political philosophy, philosophy of art and aesthetics, history of philosophy, and philosophy and law.

 Opportunity for Combined Accelerated Bachelor's/Master's Degree: Earn a BS in philosophy and MS in sustainable systems in as little as five years of study.